fhucho/sufi/README.md

 **Choosing the prior**

-The Dirichlet(3, 24, 3) prior provides a weakly held belief that the win/draw/loss probabilities are 10%/80%/10%.
+The Dirichlet(3, 24, 3) prior provides a weakly held belief that the win/draw/loss probabilities are somewhere around 10%/80%/10%.
 It represents our state of knowledge when we start with Dirichlet(0, 0, 0) and observe 3 wins, 24 draws and 3 losses.

-The prior was changed from Dirichlet(1, 6, 1) because I realized that it gives basically no information about the relative strengths of the engines - but before the match began, we believed that they were approximately equal.
-Changing the prior changed LC0's win probability from 96.8% to 94.65%.